 Crossing the Bridge

 That morning they crossed the bridge.
-To do so they passed by the hall, which was an old brick building with actual glass windows and a faded sign that had once said, Diner.
+To do so, they passed by the hall, which was an old brick building with actual glass windows and a faded sign that had once said, Diner.
 Vector was watching from the window.
 Val asked, “is that Victor?”
 Hester said, “Vector.”
 Val asked, “Victor?”
 Hester grew just a little angry and said, “no not Victor.
 It’s Vector Val.”
 Lars asked, “what does it matter?”
 Val asked, “so it’s Victor?”
 Helena said, “Val stop poking the dog.”
 Spot turned to Helena on the word dog.
 Hester said, “I need to find someone else to travel with.”
 With that, they all laughed.
 Back at the diner, Vector said, “we will give them an hour then take what’s ours.”
 Behind him was Frank and a man dressed in a grayish costume that had a dragon theme.

 An hour away from the town the group stopped and made something to eat.
-A soup made from dried vegetables and an unknown dried meat.
-Val thought it was some sort of fish.
+A soup made from dried vegetables and unknown dried meat.
+Val thought it was some strange fish.
 As they ate, Spot looked to Hester then back to the bridge.
 Hester resisted the urge to say, “what did you see something boy, did you?”
 They were treating Spot like a boy, not a dog hoping he would eventually drop the dog persona.
 Val quickly put the small fire out.
 They would leave the leftover soup behind.
 Hester saw a gray streak in the woods and then another.
 They grabbed their bags and ran.
 Hester hoped that the smell of the food would keep the dragon at their camp.
 The two gray streaks Hester saw approached the camp.
 One of them put his hand on the place where the fire was.
 He said, “they were just here.”
 Five men dressed in the religious garb of the Human Dragon stood by as Vector studied the ground looking for their path.

 A Small House

-The group found their way to a small house with a large fence around it.
+The group found its way to a small house with a large fence around it.
 Val was sure she saw someone duck into the house as they approached.
 The house was ancient with the roof having caved in many years ago.
 Just inside the house, they could see a woman.
 She looked to be in her mid-forties with long black hair that had streaks of gray.
 The woman came out of the rubble and said, “you’re not welcome here, and I don’t have anything worth trading.”
 Hester pulled an apple out of his bag and tossed it to her.
 She smelled the apple then looked at him.
 Hester said, “something is following us.”
 The woman looked at the group then back the way they came.
 She said, “follow me.”
 They made their way to what looked like an old well.
 The woman climbed inside and opened a door.
 She said, “it’s safe in here.”
 The door opened on a ladder that led down into an old cellar.
-They got in and she closed the door.
+They got in, and she closed the door.
 To anyone passing by it would look like an old abandoned well.

 She said her name was Charlette, but everyone called her Lee.
 She was born on this property and lived her whole life there.
 Lee said, “the Human Dragons took my family twenty years ago.
 I hid in the cellar.”
 She told them how they took people off the trail.
 How they kept the women and fed the men and boys to the dragons in the nearby valley.
-She said, “they see the dragons as their gods and the sacrifices as why they are able to keep the bridge.”
+She said, “they see the dragons as their gods and the sacrifices as why they can keep the bridge.”
 Hester said, “we can’t offer you much, but if you want to come with us then you are welcome to whatever we have.”
 Lee asked, “where are you going?”
 Val said, “New York City.”
-As they talked the Human Dragons searched the ruins then they set them on fire.
-Vector said, “the fire will attract our gods and they will find their offerings.”
+As they talked the Human Dragons searched the ruins, then they set them on fire.
+Vector said, “the fire will attract our gods, and they will find their offerings.”
 The others chanted, “and the gods of old will cleanse the land and make new.”
 They chanted this as the flames grew.
-Lee looked to Hester and said, “OK I guess I am coming with you.”
+Lee looked at Hester and said, “OK I guess I am coming with you.”
 Val noticed how she said it to Hester and not the others.